Undergraduate Probation, Disqualification, and Reinstatement

 IV.
 NOTIFICATION OF ACADEMIC PROBATION AND ADMINISTRATIVE-ACADEMIC PROBATION

-The student shall be notified in writing by the Office of Registration and Records prior to the beginning of the next term of their probation status, and shall be provided with the conditions for removal from probation along with circumstances that would lead to disqualification, should probation not be removed.
+The student shall be notified in writing by the Office of the Registrar prior to the beginning of the next term of their probation status, and shall be provided with the conditions for removal from probation along with circumstances that would lead to disqualification, should probation not be removed.

 V. ACADEMIC DISQUALIFICATION